GollumArain/tars/content/about.md

 My phone is good as new.

 20.
-I'm absolutely thrilled with the highest quality accessories I found at this cell phone repair store!
+I'm absolutely thrilled with the highest quality accessories I found at Cell Sanctuary!
 The wide range of options and durable products exceeded my expectations.
 Their exceptional attention to detail and commitment to providing top-notch accessories deserves appreciation.

 21.
 I bought a fast charger from Cell Sanctuary three months ago and it's been working great.
 The quality is excellent, it's very affordable, and it's been very reliable.
 I would definitely recommend Cell Sanctuary to anyone who needs a cell phone service.